JuanCarniglia/video_analytics_example/README.md

 * Detect an object using mean (Color mean)
 * Person detection using Hog (DetectMultiScale) on a region, not the entire image
 * PointPolygonTest
+* Crashing detection (and inform)
+* Colors on console output !
+Yeah.

 Enjoy.